 If the Lubelska hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Lubelska substitutions.

-Experienced brewers have chosen the following hops as substitutions of Lubelska:
+Experienced brewers have chosen the following hop varieties as substitutions of Lubelska:

 Is Lubelska available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Lubelska hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!